pairshaped/curlingio-docs/docs/club-management/curlers.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 In Curling I/O, curler profiles belong to your members themselves.
-Members can they reuse their curler profiles for registration across multiple seasons at your club, and also at other clubs, provincial, and even national competitions they may participate in.
+Members can reuse their curler profiles for registration across multiple seasons at your club, and also at other clubs, provincial, and even national competitions they may participate in.

 ## Finding Curler Profiles